x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/recipients-in-exchange-online/manage-user-mailboxes/enable-or-disable-exchange-activesync.md

 Or

-- Run the following command in the Shell.
+- Run the following command in Exchange Online PowerShell.

   ```
   Get-CASMailbox <identity>
   ```

     If Exchange ActiveSync is enabled, the value for the  _ActiveSyncEnabled_ property is `True`.
 If Exchange ActiveSync is disabled, the value is `False`.